BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/n00bz_ctf.md

     selfdestruct(0);
 }
 ```
-Just as I did in the last challenge, I'll be converting the hex
+Just as I did in the last challenge, I'll be converting the hex to decimal

 ```sol
 function function_selector() public payable {